Kimberley Allardyce, Mike Corcoran, Silver the office greeter, and Benjamin Noorduyn

 Family law resolves conflict when relationships end – marriage and divorce, common law and cohabitation, separation agreements, 2SLGBTQ+, parenting and mobility, child and spousal support, property and debt division, and more.
 Marriage and cohabitation agreements can also set out your expectations and protect your assets.

 Early appointments are available.
-We have skilled family lawyers available in all three of our offices: Vernon, Kelowna and Lake Country.
+We have skilled family lawyers available in all two of our offices: Vernon, and Lake Country.
 Virtual consultations are also available.

 Our legal team will help you every step of the way.